-- a new ABP Anti-Slavery & Human Trafficking Policy to demonstrate ABP's commitment to the issues of modern slavery and forced labour and ensure that there is focus within the business on this issue: - a Whistleblowing Policy which provides a way for employees or any other person to anonymously report any wrongdoings including any concerns that they may have.
-All reports are fully investigated; and - an Employee General Code of Conduct which is being updated to specifically refer to the ABP Anti-Slavery & Human Trafficking Policy.
+- the ABP Anti-Slavery & Human Trafficking Policy, which demonstrates ABP's commitment to the issues of modern slavery and forced labour and ensures that there is focus within the business on this issue; - a Whistleblowing Policy which provides a way for employees or any other person to anonymously report any wrongdoings including any concerns that they may have.
+All reports are fully investigated; and - an Employee General Code of Conduct which sets out clear expectations of how ABP expects its employees to conduct business on its behalf.